 Again, the trailhead is at the parking lot.

-About .60 miles (soon after the large wooden bridge), you’ll reach a fork in the trail.
+About .6 miles (soon after the large wooden bridge), you’ll reach a fork in the trail.
 Take the dirt trail on the left to hike directly to Lake Tahoe.
-The paved trail on the right is where you’ll return if you hike the Lam Watah Historic Trail in a loop fashion.
+The paved trail on the right is where you’ll return if you hike the Lam Watah Historic Trail in a loop.

-Traveling along the dirt trail, you’ll know you’ve reached the Nevada Beach Campground when you see dog-related signs posted near a paved roadway (that’s lined with campsites).
-Look down at the road and to find paw prints painted in yellow roughly every 20 feet.
+Traveling along the dirt trail, you’ll know you’ve reached the Nevada Beach Campground when you see dog-related signs posted near a paved roadway (lined with campsites).
+Look down at the road to find paw prints painted in yellow roughly every 20 feet.
 These prints will lead you to the south end of the campground’s beach where dogs are allowed to play.

 You don’t have to follow those paw prints.
 At this point, you can hike anyway you want through the campground (obviously not through someone’s campsite) to access Lake Tahoe.
 Just know that the route highlighted on the map I’ve provided above is based on following the yellow paw prints to the beach, and then to the entrance of the campground.